qheilmann/CommandAPI-docs/docs/en/user-setup/config.md

 ::: warning

 Take the warning from the [`use-latest-nms-version`](#use-latest-nms-version) and apply it here too.
-This is _not_ guaranteed to work either and also may cause unexpected side-effects.
+This is _not_ guaranteed to work either and also may cause unexpected side effects.

 :::